Alice Miller pioneered the idea that violence towards children engenders violent adults. Her latest

 child" may create a bad adult and eventually foster the creation of a bad society.

-Her latest book, Paths Of Life, takes this argument still further, declaring
+Paths Of Life, takes this argument still further, declaring

 that tyranny and totalitarianism are born in the nursery.
 Having studied some of the worst dictators known to

 the modern world - Hitler, Stalin, Mao and Ceaucescu - she says all four were systematically beaten throughout

 Dr Miller says: "These men learned very early to glorify cruelty and to be able to justify it to

 themselves without remorse."
 Crucially, they were also born into societies in

 which violence towards children was commonplace.
 In Hitler's case, for instance, harsh rearing of children was